chamikasudusinghe/nocml/README.md

 ## The Era of IoT

+The number of connected smart computing devices exceeds the human population, expecting over 50 billion devices to be deployed and mutually connected by 2025.

+Development of solutions are ranging from smartwatches, smart cars, smart homes, all the way to smart cities.

 Need to add images from the begining about the structure - from data vil to models

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.